fabiobm/raspberry-pi-telegram-bot/README.md

 Raspberry Pi's **external** IP changes.
 The default is an empty lisy
 * `restarts`: List with the user IDs of users that may be notified when the bot [re]starts.
 The default is an empty list
+* `max_text_warning`: Number of regular text messages after which the bot will reply with a warning stating that it does not reply to these messages and pointing to the `/help` command.
+Defaults to `3`
 * `connection`: Object with the following connection-related properties:
     * `max_retries`: Maximum number of times the bot will retry its initialization process.
 The default is `300`